Original schematic illustration of an early single-main-rotor helicopter with tail rotor (Sikorsky VS-300 configuration; not a photograph).

 Engine Specifications and Power Transmission

-Test Program and Pilot Technique: From Tethered to Free Flight
+Test Programme and Pilot Technique: From Tethered to Free Flight

-Tethered flight testing enabled evaluation of control systems and aircraft behavior without the risks of free flight.
+Tethered flight testing enabled evaluation of control systems and aircraft behaviour without the risks of free flight.
 Initial tethered flights demonstrated that the VS-300 could achieve controlled hover, validating Sikorsky's design approach.
 Progressive expansion of tethered flight envelope enabled systematic evaluation of control effectiveness.
-The comprehensive documentation of tethered testing ensures that test methodology is properly understood.

 From tethered to free flight: systematic testing validated the VS-300 configuration.